talum/talum.github.io/source/_posts/2015-11-18-using-github-omniauth-login-with-scopes-to-access-the-github-api.markdown

 categories: "Flatiron&nbsp;School"
 ---

 Using the [OmniAuth gem](https://github.com/intridea/omniauth), it's relatively easy to implement a third-party login for your Rails application.
-If you read the steps outlined in the documentation and supplement with [this tutorial from Natasha The Robot](http://natashatherobot.com/rails-omniauth-github-tutorial/), you can get set up pretty quickly, which is exactly how I got through the OmniAuth lab in class.
+If you read the steps outlined in the documentation and supplement with [this tutorial from Natasha The Robot](http://natashatherobot.com/rails-omniauth-github-tutorial/), you can get set up pretty quickly, which is exactly how I got through the OmniAuth Rails Blog lab in class.

 But there's a catch, which I only discovered recently while working on a soon-to-be-revealed project with my classmate, [Natalie](http://ncoley.github.io/).